Wheelchair accessible infrastructure and activities in Arosa

 Where can you rent the wheelchair?

-There are two wheelchairs for rent at the Arosa Cable Car Company (located at the Arosa-Weisshorn middle station).
+There are two wheelchairs for rent at the Arosa Lift company (located at the Arosa-Weisshorn middle station).
 Kindly pick-up and drop-off the wheelchair at the middle station only.

 Rental fee: CHF 30.- / day